Bao-Bui/VS_segmentation_correction/README.md

 ```
 3. Code modifications
   * Depending on your nnU-Net version, you may have the following issue.
 For torch>=2.6, the default for `torch.load()` is `weights_only = True`.
 If that is the case, make sure to add `weights_only = False` to the `torch.load()` function in `nnUnet/nnunet/training/model_restore.py`.
 For more information, see https://docs.pytorch.org/docs/stable/notes/serialization.html#weights-only.
-  * If you have a Windows machine that uses the `spawn` start method, a lambda function is not pickle-able.
-On Linux/macOS this never shows up because these OS's use `fork` (which just copies the entire memory without pickling).
+  * For Windows machines that use the `spawn` start method, lambda functions is not pickle-able.
+This is not an issue for Linux/macOS because these OS's use `fork` (which just copies the entire memory without pickling).
 One way to fix this is to replace the `lambda x: x` function in `nnUNet/nnunet/training/network_training/nnUNetTrainerV2.py` and `nnUNet/nnunet/network_architecture/generic_UNet.py` with `torch.nn.Identity()` which basically does the same thing.
   * Similarly in `nnUNet/nnunet/utilities/nd_softmax.py`, `softmax_helper = lambda x: F.softmax(x, 1)` should be replaced with the function below.
 ```
 def softmax_helper(x):
     import torch
     return torch.nn.functional.softmax(x, 1)
 ```
   * There are more lambda functions throughout the package.
-Feel free to make changes if needed, but the aforementioned modifications should fix the issues for Windows users.
+Feel free to make changes if needed, but the aforementioned modifications should resolve the issues for Windows users.
 4. Set up the nnunet environments in the terminal
   * `nnUNet_raw_data_base` is where nnU-net V1 stores data for training and testing.
 You must follow the folder structure provided below.
     * Since we are not training, `imageTr` and `labelsTr` can be empty.